2020PB/police-brutality/reports/Oregon.md

 ### Officer pepper sprays crowd without apparent justification | July 25th

-Just after midnight on July 25th, two officers speak to one another on one side of the fence.
+Just after midnight on July 25th, two officers speak to one another on one side of the US District Courthouse fence.
 One officer then discharges pepper spray at the crowd gathered on the opposite side of the fence.
 No justification is clear.
 He does not appear to hit any protesters directly, but the use of pepper spray appears unprovoked.

 tags: less-lethal, pepper-spray, protester, spray

 id: or-portland-163

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**